AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 2. Paste the IoT Hub connection string value in quotes next to the **IOT_HUB_CONNECTION_STRING** key.
 Paste the Cosmos DB connection string value in quotes next to the **COSMOS_DB_CONNECTION_STRING** key.

-3. The data generator also requires the Health Check URLs you copied in the previous exercise for the `HealthCheck` functions located in both Function Apps.
+3. The data generator also requires the Health Check URLs you copied in the previous section for the `HealthCheck` functions located in both Function Apps.
 Paste the Cosmos DB Processing Function App's `HealthCheck` function's URL in quotes next to the **COSMOS_PROCESSING_FUNCTION_HEALTHCHECK_URL** key.
 Paste the Stream Processing Function App's `HealthCheck` function's URL in quotes next to the **STREAM_PROCESSING_FUNCTION_HEALTHCHECK_URL** key.

     ![The appsettings.json file is highlighted in the Solution Explorer, and the connection strings and health check URLs are highlighted within the file.](media/vs-appsettings.png "appsettings.json")